-- Heat helps decrease pain and muscle spasms.
+- are natural body chemicals that decrease pain.
+Music may be used with any of the other techniques, such as relaxation and distraction. - c) Heat application helps decrease pain and muscle spasms.
 Apply heat to the area for 20 to 30 minutes every 2 hours for as many days as directed.
-Remember to be cautious in order to avoid to burn the patient - Ice helps decrease swelling and pain.
+Remember to be cautious in order to avoid to burn the patient - d) Cold application helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel and place it on the area for 15 to 20 minutes every hour, or as directed. - Massage therapy may help relax tight muscles and decrease pain. - Physical therapy teaches you exercises to help improve movement and strength, and to decrease pain. - Comfort therapy: Comfort therapy may involve companionship, exercise, heat/cold application, lotions/massage therapy, meditation, music, art, or drama therapy, pastoral counseling and positioning. - Physical and occupational therapy: Physical and occupational therapy may involve aquatherapy, tone and strengthening and desensitization - Psychosocial therapy/counseling: Psychosocial therapy/counseling may involve individual counseling, family counseling and group counselling - Neurostimulation: Neurostimulation may involve transcutaneous electrical nerve stimulation (TENS), acupuncture and acupressure - 5) Explanation of ethical aspects in palliative care
+Cover it with a towel and place it on the area for 15 to 20 minutes every hour, or as directed. - e) Psychosocial therapy/counselling: Psychosocial therapy/counselling may involve individual counselling, family counselling and group counselling - f) Physical therapy teaches you exercises to help improve movement and strength, and to decrease pain - 5) Explanation of ethical aspects in palliative care